Jérémy Mathieu: Toulouse

 After announcing his desire to move to another club and only having one year left on his current deal, Sochaux agreed to listen to offers for the player.
 Eventually, he agreed to join Toulouse after agreeing to a four-year deal.
 He made his league debut for Toulouse against his former club Sochaux playing the full 90 minutes in a 1–0 victory.
-He continued this positive play appearing in 36 league matches and scoring two goals against AC Ajaccio and Troyes.
+He continued this positive play appearing in 36 league matches and scoring two goals against Ajaccio and Troyes.
 The following season, he made 32 league appearances and score another two goals helping Toulouse qualify for the UEFA Champions League.
 However, both Mathieu and Toulouse had a horrible 2007–08 season with Mathieu fracturing a bone in his foot, which forced him to miss half the season, and Toulouse finishing just one spot short of relegation.
 This led to Mathieu pondering his future with the Midi-Pyrénées-based side.

 Despite heavy interest from Italian side Roma and other Italian outfits, Toulouse refused to budge with efforts to get Mathieu to remain at the club.
 Mathieu responded by turning down a contract extension, which effectively allowed him to leave on a free transfer at the end of the 2008–09 season.
 Eventually it was agreed by Toulouse and Mathieu that the player would see out the season at Toulouse, after Toulouse turned down a €4.5 million move to Bordeaux.

 Despite the ongoing transfer situation, Mathieu remained civil in regards to playing.
 He made 31 league appearances during the 2008–09 season, contributing to Toulouse's successful league campaign, as well as the team's success in the Coupe de France, where they were eliminated in the semi-finals by the eventual champions Guingamp.